 - Prevent stains from acne medication by washing your hands thoroughly with soap and hot water after applying the medicine.
 This will prevent the accidental transfer to fabric.

 - Allow the medication to dry completely before dressing or getting into bed.

-- Do not towels or wash cloths that might have acne medication residue on them into the clothes hamper.
+- Do not toss towels or washcloths that might have acne medication residue on them into the clothes hamper.
 They can stain other clothes.

-- While using acne medication, switch to white towels and sheets that will not readily show any bleach stains.
+- While using acne medication, switch to white towels and sheets that will not readily show any effects of bleaching.